Recipe and image courtesy of Beautiful Country Beautiful Fruit.

 How To Make A South African Energy Bowl.
 Hello friends.
-So do you fancy making this Energy Bowl?
+So how are you today?
+Also, do you fancy making this Energy Bowl?
+So yummy.

 The majority of South African fruit is grown in the Western Cape of the country.
 A combination of Mediterranean climate, steep hills and excellent soils helps produce some of the world’s most delicious and high-quality fruit.

 This bowl of good-for-you foods is perfect for an energy-boosting light lunch or sharing snack, with chunks of South African Packham or William pears and Pink Lady apples, with cooked quinoa, avocado, chunks of Red Leicester cheese and a few whole almonds.
 Of course, all good ingredients!